vatine/sressays/spinnaker.md

-With the existence of a state-keeping "halyard" daemon, and a separate "hal" CLI command for interacting with the daemon and mutating configuration state, one would assume that all file contents necessary for affecting state changes (saya key file when adding a CI account) would be passed as data.
+With the existence of a state-keeping "halyard" daemon, and a separate "hal" CLI command for interacting with the daemon and mutating configuration state, one would assume that all file contents necessary for affecting state changes (say a key file when adding a CI account) would be passed as data.

 From observation, what actually seems to be passed is a file